CryptoSI-DAO/HeadlineGraphixV2/README.md

 ## Overview

 HeadlineGraphix V2 is a sophisticated AI-powered content generation platform that transforms news headlines into engaging content packs.
-Built with Next.js 15, TypeScript, and Firebase, it leverages Google's Genkit AI framework to generate blog posts, LinkedIn content, and custom images based on current news trends.
+Built with Next.js 15, TypeScript, and Supabase, it leverages Google's Genkit AI framework to generate blog posts, LinkedIn content, and custom images based on current news trends.

 The platform provides a comprehensive suite of tools for content creators, marketers, and social media managers to quickly produce high-quality, brand-aligned content from trending news topics.